roubertedgar/workshoptw/README.md

 		}
 }
 ```

-done, now, when we save a place and this action is completed,
+done, now, when we save a place and this action is completed, we go back to the MainActivity, once PlaceFormActivity was finished.
+Here is the final version of PlaceFormActivity: